 Yes!
-Non-majors may register for any Non-Major section (two credit hours) of applied study.
+Non-majors may register for any Non-Major section (one or two credit hours) of applied study.
 Students wishing do so should have performance experience, music reading skills, and permission from the instructor, prior to registration for the course.
 Music majors/minors are required to take these courses, and only after their registration is open enrollment allowed.

 - Are private lessons expensive?

 A $200.00 lab fee is charged, in addition to regular tuition, as part of your registration fee.

 - What kind of performing groups does Coastal Carolina have?

 The Department of Music offers a variety of ensembles. .
 They are listed HERE .

 - How do I get into a music group or ensemble?

 Entrance into many of the ensembles is without audition, requiring only that you register for the course.
 Please check the prerequisites for each ensemble for more details as some groups are “by audition only.
 Click HERE for more info.

 - If I decide to major in music, what degree options are available?